mobiletoly/ktor-hexagonal-multimodule/README.md

     --rm addrbook-api-server
 ```

-Make sure to replace *your-local-ip-address* in APP_DB_URI in command above to an actual IP address of your machine
+Make sure to replace *your-local-ip-address* in APP_DB_URI in command above to the actual IP address of your machine
 that you can find with **ifconfig** or **ipconfig** shell commands (you cannot use *localhost* anymore, because localhost
 inside AddressBook application docker container will be pointing to that container instead of your host machine).